micropython/micropython/docs/library/ure.rst

    Return a tuple containing all the substrings of the groups of the match.

-   Note: availability of this method depends on `MicroPython port`.
+   Note: availability of this method depends on :term:`MicroPython port`.

 .. method:: match.start([index])
             match.end([index])